ACT Ngadyung Program

 - Lakeside Leisure Centre, Tuggeranong

-Sessions run for half an hour on Sundays between 12.30pm and 4pm and start times are dependent on each child’s ability level.
+Sessions run on Sunday afternoons.
+Individual start times are dependent on each child’s ability level.

 Once you have had an assessment, we will provide you with the appropriate start time and your children can attend weekly.
-We hope to see you there!
+We look forward to seeing you!

 - Keep Watch